US Labor & Employment Webinar Series 2026

 • Practical steps employers can take to update policies and agreements

-This session is designed for HR leaders, in-house counsel, compliance professionals and anyone responsible for managing employment agreements.
+This session was designed for HR leaders, in-house counsel, compliance professionals and anyone responsible for managing employment agreements.

 Speakers: Meghan Hill, Joe D'Andrea and Chase Clark